 The Secret World of Arrietty was created by a Japanese animation studio and released in 2010.
 It won a number of awards.
 I've never seen the film, but from the plot synopsis it seems that the idea behind the book is maintained.
 The film describes the adventures of the Clock family of borrowers and the boy who finds them.
 The story is set in Tokyo, however.

-From November 2014 to the end of January 2015, the New Vic Theatre in Britain presented a stage adaption of The Borrowers, complete with special effects.
-Other theatre companies have also presented The Borrowers.
-It's interesting that a story first published over sixty years ago is still popular.
+From November 2014 to the end of January 2015, the New Vic Theatre in Britain presented a stage adaptation of the story, complete with special effects.
+Other theatre companies have also presented the story.
+It's interesting that a tale first published over sixty years ago is still popular.

 A Fantasy but Not a Fairy Tale

 The Borrowers is a fantasy, but it's not a fairy tale.
 Part of the charm of the borrowers is that they are so real.
 Although they call big people human beans and themselves borrowers, they are humans like us, despite their small size.
 The fact that they often live in an environment meant for much bigger people creates special challenges for them, however.
 The description of how they meet these challenges is one of the joys of Mary Norton's books.
 Her story of the borrowers has captured people's imagination ever since it was published.
 It's a story that can be enjoyed by both children and adults.